2022/23 Woodford Folk Festival

 - Stallholders are required to return their signed contract within the specified period to secure their site at this year’s festival.

 - Further correspondence will be sent to each stallholder leading up to the festival regarding information and ‘hot gossip’ relating to the festival.

-Thank you for looking through our terms and conditions and the other documents regarding the festival.
+Thank you for looking through our terms and conditions and the other documents regarding the application.
 Even if you choose not to proceed, we appreciate that you showed interest in the festival.

-Each year, we receive many hundreds of applications and inquiries; sadly we are unable to support all applications each year for many reasons.
+Each year, we receive many hundreds of applications and inquiries.
+Regretfully we are unable to support all applications each year for many reasons.

-If we are unable to provide you with a site this year, we wish you well with your endeavours and thank you for the time you took to apply.
+If we are unable to provide you with a site this year, we wish you well with your endeavors and thank you for the time you took to apply.